twinstar6980/Twinning.Documentation/english/question.md

 To handle non-standard files, the user needs to either fix the exception structure segments or modify and recompile the tool's `Kernel` module.
 Strictness judgments on the data are typically asserted via the `assert_test` snippet of the `Kernel` module, and most strictness judgments can be lifted by removing these assertion statements.

-In addition, the tool also implements additional `PopCap Reflection-Object-Notation Decode by lenient` and `PopCap Resource-Stream-Bundle Unpack by lenient` features at the script level, which can be used to handle non-standard RTON files and RSB files.
+In addition, the tool also implements additional `PopCap Reflection-Object-Notation Decode by lenient` and `PopCap Resource-Stream-Bundle Unpack by lenient` methods at the script level, which can be used to handle non-standard RTON files and RSB files.

 ## Processing big-endian files